 Contact Us Today!

-Unfortunately, sometimes when an employee files a complaint against their employer for discrimination or unlawful practice, the employer retaliates against that individual.
-According to the U.S. Equal Employment Opportunity Commission, retaliation occurs when an employer takes an adverse employment action against a covered person that was involved in a protected activity.
+Unfortunately, sometimes, when an employee files a complaint against their employer for discrimination or unlawful practice, the employer retaliates against that individual.
+According to the U.S. Equal Employment Opportunity Commission, retaliation occurs when an employer takes an adverse employment action against a covered person involved in a protected activity.
 An adverse action could include the following:

 - Disciplinary measures

 - Denying rightful promotion